 - Compact and lightweight – less than 500 grams of load on the telescope

-The latest line of CCD cameras from Starlight Xpress includes the Trius Pro models, that are a redesigned version of the original Trius cameras.
-The main board of the CCD camera has been completely redesigned, and the read noise and download times improved.
+The latest line of CCD cameras from Starlight Xpress includes the Trius Pro models, which are a redesigned version of the original Trius cameras.
+The mainboard of the CCD camera has been completely redesigned, and the read noise and download times improved.

 Drivers and Software

 To run the Trius cameras and SX accessories, you need to install the necessary Starlight Xpress drivers and software.
 The latest SX camera drivers can be found on their company website, along with camera software and filter wheel drivers.
 The SX-42 kit came with a USB stick containing all of the necessary software, along with a quick start guide.